We made the most tender ribs and juicy steaks on our new Char Broil Infrared Grill! Get a real-world review with pros and cons before you buy.

 Here’s what I said about this grill right after we first used it almost six years ago:

-There are so many things we love about the new Char-Broil grill.
+There are so many things we love about the new stainless steel Char-Broil grill.
 The first thing I noticed are the porcelain-coated grates which are great for preventing your food from sticking.
+There is also 525 square-inches of grilling space which means you can cook up to 29 burgers at once.

 Next was the side burner (that comes with a griddle; I’d never seen that before but how awesome is that??) which makes it so nice to just heat up a side dish or quickly reduce a sauce.
 It’s also dual fuel enabled, which means you can connect to natural gas at home.
 We haven’t done that yet but we’re definitely going to try it.